dsikkema/playdo/DETAILED_TECHNICAL_NOTES.md

 5. **Environment-based Configuration** - All configuration is managed via environment variables.

 6. **REST API Design** - The backend exposes a RESTful API for the frontend to consume.

+7. **Seamless Context Sharing** - The system automatically ensures the AI tutor has the context it needs without the student having to think about it.

 ## Technical Dependencies